kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/migrate-loadbalancer-iolb-to-octavia/guide.en-gb.md

 kubectl apply -f your-service-manifest.yaml
 ```

-This will create a new Public Cloud LoadBalancer with a new public IP
+This will create a new Public Cloud LoadBalancer with a new public IP.

 ### Step 2 - Test Application access